 The Safeguarding Team work closely with the Pastoral Committee to empower all staff to share concerns and identify children who might benefit from early help and intervention.
-The Safeguarding Team is led by Deputy Head (Pastoral) and Designated Safeguarding Lead and also includes Head of Prep, Nursery Manager and Pastoral Intervention Practitioner and Director of Short Courses.
+The Safeguarding Team is led by Deputy Head (Pastoral) and Designated Safeguarding Lead and also includes Head of Prep, Nursery Manager, Pastoral Intervention Practitioner and Director of Short Courses.

 Each week the Safeguarding Team meet formally to consider the emergent and ongoing needs of our pupils.
 We utilise a child-centred approach and work at all times to consider what is in the best interests of the pupil.
 During these meetings the Safeguarding Team also dedicate time to reflect and consider updates concerning current best practice, Serious Case reviews, staff training and induction.

 The Everyone’s Invited movement has highlighted deeply distressing abuse suffered by young people from across the UK, who found the courage to share their harrowing experiences online.
 The testimony on the Everyone’s Invited website is a stark reminder of why keeping children safe is of paramount importance and why we must remain constantly vigilant to all forms of abuse, including peer-on-peer sexual abuse and harassment.

 Safeguarding our children is at the very heart of everything we do at Stonar and we take all forms of abuse seriously.
 We actively listen to our children and have staff who are not only trained to manage reports of abuse but are skilled in listening and supporting our pupils.